MusicShaun/HTML-Email-Signature/README.md

 ## Things that will save you time:

 - **Don't Use Media Queries**: They often don't work across all email clients.
-- **Stick to a Mobile Version**: Without reliable media query support, design a separate mobile version.
+- **Stick to a Mobile Version**: Without reliable media query support, stick to a mobile version.
 - **Don't Use SVGs**: Gmail has limited support for SVG images.
 - **Images Need Transparent Backgrounds**: Ensure your images have transparent backgrounds to accommodate dark mode.
 A white backgrounded image will be email suicide at night time.
 - **Use Referenced Images**: Support for referenced images is generally good. ie: /<*img src="link" />*